xin1dong/xin1dong.github.io/blogs/slm/post.md

 ## David vs. Goliath: Can Small Language Models Rise to the Challenge of Agentic Intelligence?

-In the past few months, we have seen a series of works that small models are able to outperform their (last-generation) larger counterparts in various tasks.
+In recent months, several studies have shown that small language models can outperform their last-generation larger counterparts across various tasks.

+Furthermore, as language models serve as foundational architectures for multimodal applications, we extend our analysis to include compact vision-language, speech, and world models that build upon these advances.

 ### Language Models